© 2025 Texas Public Radio

 Judges’ comments: The tragic death of a special ed instructional assistant in Texas sparked this thoughtful investigation into a widespread pattern of injuries caused by violent outbursts from students.
 Using state and federal data and interviews with special ed teachers, academic researchers and school administrators, the reporter found that much of the problem lies in low pay and staffing shortages in special education classrooms, where there are not enough adults to safely manage students.
 The stories are told with sensitivity, clarity and an eye to systemic failures.

-Phillips' reporting on the subject has also earned her a Gracie Award from the Alliance for Women in Media for local news feature reporting.
-Phillips is a finalist for the Education Writers Association Award for Investigative Reporting and Public Service, which will be announced in June.
+Phillips' reporting on the subject also earned her a Gracie Award from the Alliance for Women in Media for local news feature reporting.
+Phillips was also a finalist for the Education Writers Association Award for Investigative Reporting and Public Service.

 TPR wins three Texas Association of Broadcasters Awards